- Order Capture

 A simple “ring no answer, then go to ” instruction set is quite adequate for most “after hours” telephone call routing.

-However, for certain applications, a preset routing pattern based upon the time of day can be helpful.
+However, for certain applications, a present routing pattern based upon the time of day can be helpful.
 For example, a help desk program that operates 24 hours a day and employs technicians “on call” in separate parts of the world.
 When combined with the “Virtual Call Center” application, night time calls are automatically routed to those technicians available to take calls during traditional daylight working hours.

 Call Routing, Operators, & Dealer Locator